College of Applied Health Sciences

 Class Attendance

 It is expected that students will attend all lectures and laboratory sessions.
 Prompt and regular attendance is required for all scheduled activities.
-An absence may be excused if it is unavoidable or justified.
+Each instructor may establish their own attendance policy, including penalties for nonattendance.
+Failure to attend class does not result in automatic withdrawal from the course.
 The student is responsible for notifying the academic program and clinic each day that he or she will be absent from class or clinic, prior to the absence when possible.
-Excused absences will generally be given if a student has a documented serious illness or if there is a death of a family member.

 Unexcused absences may be reflected in the course grade in a manner determined by the course instructors and in accordance with the policies of the university.
 Students with unexcused absences may be asked to leave the program.
 Students should consult their program handbooks for additional information.